VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 They faced the same set of challenges but solved it in different time using different methods with different pros and cons.
 I find it fascinating, that's why I blogged about it.

+If you don't have match experience with generic programming - read [the introduction to generic programming]({% post_url 2019-10-01-generic-programming-part-1-introduction %}).

 For every considered language we will answer following questions:
 * How does generics work under the hood?
 * How did migration to generic happen?